 International knowledge exchange and cooperation

-Short focus audits, audits of policies to improve air quality, and a white paper on algorithms are all examples of the results of our international cooperation efforts.
+Short focus audits, audits of policies concerning clean drinking water and sanitation, and a white paper on algorithms are all examples of the results of our international cooperation efforts.
 International knowledge exchange and cooperation are vital for the quality and impact of our work.

-Together with Supreme Audit Institutions (SAIs) abroad, we develop international audit standards for instance.
-We also regularly embark on joint audits and work together to devise new audit methods.
-In addition, our peers can help us to reflect on our work, and vice versa.
+Together with Supreme Audit Institutions (SAIs) abroad, we develop international audit standards.
+We also work together to devise new audits methods.
+Our peers can help us to reflect on our work and vice versa.

 International working groups and informal coalitions

 To an increasing degree, we cooperate informally beyond these working groups with a small number of SAIs and international organisations.
 Our aim in doing so is to quickly and flexibly build up specific knowledge or develop products that are relevant to all parties involved.
-We also cooperate with the other SAIs within the Kingdom of the Netherlands, i.e. on Aruba, Curaçao and St Maarten.
+We also cooperate with the other SAIs within the Kingdom of the Netherlands (Aruba, Curaçao, and St. Maarten).

 International audit cooperation